clarkkozak/Notes/ultimate-redux/README.md

 - more concise
 - easily to debug
 - easily to test
-- more scable
+- more scalable

-JS isn't a functional language; it's multi-paratime
+JS isn't a functional language; it's multi-paradigm

 ### Lesson 3